 Most Christian wives today are taught that their husbands must earn sex with them by romancing them.
 What if the Bible taught the opposite?
-What if wives were required to seduce their husbands?
+What if wives were required to ravish their husbands?

 I know it sounds crazy.
-The Bible couldn’t possibly tell women they need to seduce their husbands, right?
+The Bible couldn’t possibly tell women they need to ravish their husbands, right?

 Well if you give me a few minutes of your time the answer might surprise you.